 Other documents the provider may require include your credit report and business profile.
 Your credit report helps the provider in determining how risky an advance for your business is and in setting the factor rate, and the business profile shows how long your business has been in operation.
 Providers count on future sales from your business, which is why they are interested in knowing whether companies will still be active for the duration of the advance.
 [Are you looking for a small business loan?
 Check out our reviews and best picks, including our pick for the best merchant cash advance option.]

 Once you have received your cash advance, consider these terms:

 1. Advance amount and term

-2. Factor fee
+2. Factor rate

 Why are merchant cash advances ideal for small businesses?

-Banks also check with credit bureaus to know your credit score and report.
-If you happen to have a below-average credit score or a blemish on your credit report, it is unlikely that the bank will give you a loan.
-Although MCA providers will also check your credit score, they only use it to determine the factor rate of your loan – you will get a cash advance nonetheless.
+Banks also check your credit score and credit report.
+If you have a below-average credit score or a blemish on your credit report, it is unlikely that the bank will give you a loan.
+Although MCA providers will also check your credit score, they use it only to determine the factor rate; you will get a cash advance nonetheless.

 Because an MCA is provided with the backing of future credit card sales, you are not required to provide any collateral.
 By contrast, to get a traditional small business loan at a bank, you might have to use the most valuable assets you have as collateral, which would be lost if you could not pay back the loan.
 MCAs provide your business with the funding it needs without risking any essential assets.